dasilvans/NibCreatable/README.md

 # NibCreatable
-A simple protocol with default implementation for for UIViewController and UIView for creating a NibName with the className
+A simple protocol with default implementation (UIViewController and UIView) for creating a NibName with the same name as the class object